pforret/jekyll.forret.com/_posts/2021/2021-01-21-creating-image-reveal-videos-with-ffmpeg-and-primitive.md

 I initially thought conversion for Facebook would be easy, but that was not the case.
 The problem is that the preview image Facebook shows for a video is typically chosen at the end of the video.
 In our case, this is the high-res version of the video poster, which means the surprise is completely spoiled.
-So I thought, I&#8217;ll just add some seconds from the beginning of the primitive movie (the most cryptic ones) to the end and Facebook will use that as the preview thumbnail.
+So I thought, I'll just add some seconds from the beginning of the primitive movie (the most cryptic ones) to the end and Facebook will use that as the preview thumbnail.

 However, I was wrong.
-Facebook&#8217;s thumbnail algorithms seem to have a preference for frames with more visual information.
+Facebook's thumbnail algorithms seem to have a preference for frames with more visual information.
 They skip my low-information outro, and still prefer the high-res end image for the thumbnail.
-I could research further, but since I actually stopped using Facebook last year, I won&#8217;t be posting videos there, so I don't care 🙂
+I could research further, but since I actually stopped using Facebook last year, I won't be posting videos there, so I don't care 🙂